nf-core/spatialvi/docs/output.md

 <summary>Output files</summary>

 - `<SAMPLE>/data/`
-  - `st_adata_norm.h5ad`: Filtered and normalised adata.
-  - `st_adata_plain.h5ad`: Filtered adata.
   - `st_adata_processed.h5ad`: Filtered, normalised and clustered adata.
-  - `st_adata_raw.h5ad`: Raw adata.

 </details>

-Data in `.h5ad` format as processed by the pipeline, which can be used for further downstream analyses if desired.
-They can also be used by the [TissUUmaps](https://tissuumaps.github.io/) browser-based tool for visualisation and exploration, allowing you to delve into the data in an interactive way.
+Data in `.h5ad` format as processed by the pipeline, which can be used for further downstream analyses if desired; unprocessed data is also present in this file.
+It can also be used by the [TissUUmaps](https://tissuumaps.github.io/) browser-based tool for visualisation and exploration, allowing you to delve into the data in an interactive way.

 ## Reports